Missouri Small Business Startup Guide

 - Peter F. Drucker

 Every day in Missouri, dozens of new corporations, limited liability companies and partnerships are formed by men and women making the first courageous decision in the life of a successful business.
-The Business Services Division of the Office of the Secretary of State Jason Kander is charged with processing and filing all registrations for new Missouri business entities, as well as entities from other states seeking to do business here.
+The Business Services Division of the Office of the Secretary of State John R. Ashcroft is charged with processing and filing all registrations for new Missouri business entities, as well as entities from other states seeking to do business here.

 The United States Small Business Administration estimates that there are over 500,000 active small businesses in Missouri.
 The Business Services Division of the Secretary of State’s office is committed to providing friendly, convenient and responsive service to our state’s business owners and professionals.
 We understand that the laws impacting and regulating business can be complicated so we have created this guide for doing business in Missouri.